 Hickory BBQ Sauce Notes:

 In any case, you can use different flavored liquid smoke and make a variety of BBQ sauces such as mesquite or applewood.
-You can use on hamburger, steaks, ribs, or try it on BBQ sweet potatoes.
-As a pizza sauce on top of Cauli- Almond Pizza Crust, Cauliflower and Cassava Pizza Crust,
+Use on hamburgers, steaks, and ribs.
+Or try it on BBQ sweet potatoes.
+As a pizza sauce on top of Cauli- Almond Pizza Crust, Cauliflower, and Cassava Pizza Crust,

 Nutritional Facts are based on 1 tablespoon per serving.